 - Quota management

-Spiff wants to become the new standard in commission software.
-Existing software solutions just don’t work.
-Every company does commissions differently.
+Spiff is the new standard in commission software.
+Existing solutions just don’t work and every company manages commission differently.
 The typical commission spreadsheet includes:

 - Complex logical lookups